DataResponsibly/rds24/index.md

 Responsible Data Science is a technical course that tackles the issues of ethics, legal compliance, data quality, algorithmic fairness and diversity, transparency of data and algorithms, privacy, and data protection.

-The course is developed and taught by [Julia Stoyanovich](https://engineering.nyu.edu/faculty/julia-stoyanovich) and [George Wood](https://gwood.me).
+The course is developed by [Julia Stoyanovich](https://engineering.nyu.edu/faculty/julia-stoyanovich) and taught by her and [Elisha Cohen](https://www.elishacohen.com/).

 ## Prerequisites